-Additionally, students will not be able to complete any level of fieldwork at a site where they have already completed a previous fieldwork.
+Additionally, students will not be able to complete any level of fieldwork at a site where they have already completed a previous fieldwork, or where they or a close family member or friend has worked.

 During fieldwork assignments students are not considered employees of the facility for purposes of compensation, fringe benefits, worker's compensation, unemployment compensation, minimum wage laws, income tax withholding or social security.